West Virginia

 Lay Fraternities of St. Dominic

-St. Joseph Province
+Province of St. Joseph

 St. Patrick's Church

-Columbus, Ohio
+Columbus, OH